viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 - **Unlike Spring**, Spring Boot requires only 1 dependency to get a web application running.
 That is the spring-boot-starter-web from org.springframework.boot
 - **Spring Boot opinionate** because it follows the opinionated default configuration that reduces developer efforts to configure the application

-##  What does convention over configurationù mean?
+##  What does convention over configuration¬ù mean?
 - Convention over configuration is a software design paradigm which is used by many modern software frameworks that attempts to decrease the number of decisions that a developer can made without necessarily losing flexibility
 - It takes a lot of burden away from developers